profork/Batocera-Custom-Arm-Builds/README.md

 🚀Recents:
 * Added: ODIN2 and ODIN2 Portal builds with Flatpak and RPCS3 enabled (v42 butterfly)

-Aethersx2, Portmaser and other addons available in https://github.com/profork/profork
+Aethersx2, Portmaster and other addons available in https://github.com/profork/profork

 *Cemu does not work on Batocera for Odin2.
 Use Rocknix for Cemu and the Rocknix Uzucore build if you want that other emulator too